aallyn/GMRI_Rocker/README.md

 `rstudio-1 | [services.d] done.` in the terminal window.
 With that, I opened a web browser and typed "http://localhost:8787", which opened an RStudio instance in the web browser, a carbon copy of the one I have if I opened the RStudio app on my local machine.

+6. After connecting to the local RStudio instance running inside the docker container, I start to work to more easily move files between local computer/docker container/droplet and google drive.
+To do this, I followed the instructions here post build: https://rclone.org/drive/, with one exception.
+When prompted to say yes or no, I selected no as I was in a remote/headless situation running RStudio on the local host.

+To confirm this all worked, I then typed `rclone lsd your_remote_name:` and was relieved to see all of the google drive folders listed.
+To get these files into the docker container, I ran the following two commands:

+`mkdir /home/aallyn/destination_folder_name`
+`rclone sync "your_remote_name:your_remote_folder_path" "/home/aallyn/destination_folder_name"`

+This took a little time, but eventually I could see I had all of the folders/files I needed!
+I also wrote out a simple .csv file from R and then did the following to see if the file was copied to google drive, and it was!
+`rclone copy --update "/home/aallyn/destination_folder_name/testing.csv" "your_remote_name:your_remote_folder_path/testing.csv"`

 8. After getting the computing environmnet set up, the next thing I needed was to get my code and data into the container.
 For the code bits and small files, I used GitHub.
 For larger files, I use the volume approach discused earlier.
 To get the code bits and small files, I went to my GitHub account online and copied the address of the repo that has the code/data/etc (analysis_repo_link) I wanted to bring in the container.
 Back in the RStudio instance on the web browser, I started a new project, selected version controlled, Git, and then pasted the address for the repo I had just copied.
 I then opened up a terminal window and typed the following to make the full connection to the GitHub repo and pull in its contents
+`git init`
 `git remote add origin analysis_repo_link`

 * This should return that the remote already exists if I did the above step correctly.
 `git config --global user.name "Your github user name"`
 `git config --global user.email "Your github email"`
-`git config --global user.password "Your github password"`
+`git config --global user.password "yourtoken"`
-`git pull origin master`
+`git pull origin main`
 * This should return a message that things are already up to date

 9. Next, I went to work  just like I would normally do!
 When I was done for the day, I stage, committed and pushed my changes from docker container to GitHub online.

 10. Finally, with the work done, I stopped and removed the container by typing in the terminal
 `ctrl + c`
 `make down`

 # Working with Digital Ocean
 I recently (Aug 2021) came across [Danny Foster's blog post](https://www.dfoster.science/post/r-on-digital-ocean/) about using R/Docker and Digital Ocean.
 It has some additional capacity that I thought would be useful, particularly using Dropbox and mounted Volumes for large file management.
 In his workflow, Danny actually does the Digital Ocean stuff first and then the Docker stuff.
 I'm not sure if one way is better than the other.
 In any event, here is what I did to get started with Digital Ocean, which largely follows Danny's recommendations.